-I will explain the various steps you should take to ensure your Pomeranian is as comfortable as possible during the post-surgery period, as well as expectations and how to identify complications if they happen.
+I will explain the various steps you should take to ensure your Pomeranian is as comfortable as possible during the post-surgery period, as well as expectations and how to identify complications during the puppy spay aftercare if they happen.

 On This Page

-- 1 Tips for Good Health During Your Pomeranian’s Spaying Aftercare
+- 1 Tips for Good Health During Your Pomeranian Puppy Spay Aftercare

 - 2 Don’t Wash Your Pomeranian Before She Is Completely Healed